 Enslaved and duped by profit’s men to take a sordid vow:

-Detailing their new enmity with an unknown other,
+Detailing their new animus against unknown others,

-betrayed, downtrodden, sold-out twin, far-off foreign brother.
+betrayed, downtrodden, sold-out twins, far-off foreign brothers.

 Which powers will lock horns to gain a bigger slice of pie?